juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 Uploading this code reveals a problem.
 LEDs start to light up one by one but they never turn off.

-This is because when one light gets selected, we need to reset all the LEDs back to `LOW` state each time.
+This is because when one light gets selected and turns on, nothing is telling the Arduino to turn all the other LEDs off.

+We need to reset all the LEDs back to `LOW` state each time.

 ```c
 int dice_roll = 0;